Jump to:Page Content

 Yes, participating students may apply for financial support for a summer internship, giving them the chance to utilize acquired skills in a real-world political setting.
 The internship is another tool to prepare students for life as a candidate and elected official, enabling them to learn about navigating electoral politics first hand.

-Yes, students will have the opportunity to advance their political careers by connecting with elected officials, campaign professionals and Oval Office alumnae at networking events, such as dinners and movie nights throughout the year.
+Yes, students will have the opportunity to advance their political careers by connecting with elected officials, campaign professionals and Oval Office alumnae.
 We also encourage students to remain active in the Oval Office network through Facebook.

 WAPPP encourages all highly motivated Harvard University students currently enrolled in a graduate program to apply.

 Yes, international students are welcome to apply.
-We have had Oval Office alumnae from Argentina, Australia, Austria, Canada, France, Germany, Greece, India, Israel, Italy, Mexico, Nigeria, Pakistan, Poland, Senegal, South Africa, Sri Lanka, Tanzania and the United Kingdom.
+We have had Oval Office alumnae from Argentina, Australia, Austria, Bhutan, Canada, China, France, Germany, Greece, India, Israel, Italy, Macedonia, Mexico, Morocco, Nigeria, Pakistan, Poland, Senegal, South Africa, Sri Lanka, Tanzania and the United Kingdom among other nations.

-There are 9 skills-training sessions a year.
-Students must attend 7 out of 9 sessions.
-If you are unable to attend one session, you must make arrangements in advance with Danielle to make-up the session by viewing the dvd of the session.
+There are 8 skills-training sessions a year.
+If you are unable to attend one session, you must make arrangements in advance with Danielle to make-up the session by viewing the video online.